What UK immigration routes can Ukraine refugees and their employers, family and friends use?

 According to the latest Statement of Changes in the UK’s Immigration Rules, from 3pm today (19 February 2024):

-• The Homes for Ukraine sponsorship scheme and Ukraine Extension scheme are still available.
+- The Homes for Ukraine sponsorship scheme is still available.

-Plus: on 18 February, the UK Government announced that the 200,200 Ukrainians who have come to the UK on Ukraine Schemes following the Russian invasion will be able to apply for 18-month extensions to their visas three months before their permission is due to expire, meaning that those on the earliest visas – which were due to expire in March 2025 – may be able to stay until at least September 2026.
+NB: on 18 February, the UK Government announced that the 200,200 Ukrainians who have come to the UK on Ukraine Schemes following the Russian invasion will be able to apply for 18-month extensions to their visas three months before their permission is due to expire, meaning that those on the earliest visas – which were due to expire in March 2025 – may be able to stay until at least September 2026.
 This we expect to be added to the UK’s Immigration Rules in a later Statement of Changes.
+This has not happened yet, so watch this space.

 Many firms as well as concerned individuals have been asking what they can do to help Ukrainian friends, family, employees, as well as refugees from the conflict in Ukraine in general.
 Below is a summary of the current options for Ukrainians seeking sanctuary in the UK.
 There are links to Home Office guidelines which have been regularly updated and are worth checking for further details.